KalebKE/ME7Tuner/README.md

 The simplified description of how ME7 works is as follows:

 In ME7, the driver uses the accelerator pedal position to make a torque request.
 Pedal positions are mapped to a torque request (which is effectively a normalized load request).
 That torque request is then mapped to a load request.
-ME7 then calculates how much pressure (boost) is required to achieve the load request which is highly dependent on hardware (the engine, turbo, etc...) and also the weather (cold, dry air is denser than hot, moist air).
-When you are tuning ME7, you are trying to modify the various maps to model your hardware and the weather accurately.
-If you don't model things correctly, ME7 is going to decide something is wrong and will try to protect the engine by reducing the capacity to produce power at various levels of intervention.
-It is important to get things right.
+ME7 calculates how much pressure (boost) is required to achieve the load request which is highly dependent on hardware (the engine, turbo, etc...) and also the weather (cold, dry air is denser than hot, moist air).
+When tuning ME7 the goal is to calibrate the various maps to model the hardware and the weather accurately.
+If modeled incorrectly, ME7 will determine something is wrong and will protect the engine by reducing the capacity to produce power at various levels of intervention.

 Note that no amount of modifications (intake, exhaust, turbo, boost controllers, etc...) will increase the power of the engine if actual load is already equal to or greater than requested load.
-ME7 will use interventions to decrease actual load to get it to equal or below requested load.
-You must modify the tune to request more load to significantly increase power.
+ME7 will use interventions to *decrease* actual load (power) to get it equal requested load.
+You must calibrate the tune to request more load to increase power.

-ME7Tuner can provide calculations that allow ME7 to be tuned with accurate airflow and load measurements (a properly scaled MAF) which can simplify calibrations.
+ME7Tuner can provide calculations that allow ME7 to be tuned with accurate airflow, pressure and load measurements which can simplify calibrations.

 ## Do I need to use ME7Tuner?

-If you have changed your MAF sensor and/or MAF housing diameter and want to produce more than 191% load, ME7Tuner is useful to you.
+Not unless you have significantly increased power requirements.
+Refer to the following tables.

+In general ME7Tuner is only useful if you need to request more than 191% load on an M-Box.
+This means that K03 and most K04 configurations do not need the level of calibrations provided by ME7Tuner.

 ##### Stock MAP Limit

+The stock MAP limit is the primary limitation to calibration.
+A stock M-box has just enough overhead to support K04's within their optimal efficiency range.

 * 2.5bar absolute (~22.45 psi relative)